Welcome on behalf of International Student and Scholar Services

 It is not possible for new students to register for classes until they have arrived to campus and checked in with International Student and Scholar Services to complete the required tasks to clear all holds.
 You will have holds that need to be cleared by visiting the appropriate office or department on campus and submitting forms to them in-person before you can register for classes.

 The first hold you should clear is your international.
-In order to clear your international hold, you must follow instructions listed in the “How To: Remove International Hold” instructions.
-Make sure to have your passport, visa and I-20 documents ready with scanned copies to be submitted digitally.
+Make sure to have your passport, visa and I-20/DS-2019 documents ready with scanned copies to be submitted digitally.
+In order to clear your international hold, you must follow the steps listed in the “How To: Remove International Hold” instructions.
 There will be additional forms the office staff will ask you to complete upon your arrival, such as your I-94.
-Finally, you must attend the International Student Orientation held online in order to complete all requirements to clear your international hold.
-By doing all of this, you are able to remotely “check-in” with us, even without seeing us!
+Finally, you must attend the International Student Orientation held online on Blackboard to complete all requirements to clear your international hold.
+By doing all of this, you are able to remotely “check-in” with us, without even seeing us!

 Another hold that is required to clear for all new students is your health hold.
 You will need to visit the Student Health Center located at the V.B.
 Harrison Building (400 Rebel Drive, University, MS 38677) to conduct a blood test and chest x-ray.
 More information will be shared later regarding scheduling an appointment to lift this hold.
 Please submit all health and immunization documents directly to the Student Health Center here (International Student and Scholar Services will not and does not accept any health immunization records).